micans/bash-utils/README.md

   `pick`.
 It supports algebraic operations as well as string operations and regular expressions in both filter conditions and computation.
-I've made several versions over the years, this is the first one that is fun to use with an implementation not bordering on hideous.
+I've made several versions over the years, this is the first one that is fun to use with an implementation not bordering on hideous, although the commit history of pick reveals a fairly hideous detour.

   A useful feature is that column operations and row clauses are expressed in column names for tables with a header line or indexes otherwise.
-Row filtering can refer to derived colums, derived colums can utilise earlier derived columns, and derived columnsn can be included in the output.
+Row filtering can refer to derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.

   The interface is via a tiny command-line format to describe column selection, row filtering, and derived column computation.
-It was designed to avoid shell meta character as much as possible.
+It was designed to avoid shell meta characters as much as possible.

+  I add whatever functionality seems useful.
+Hence it is currently possible to encrypt your data with rot13 or reverse complement DNA/RNA.
+The documentation is output when given `-H` - `-h` is the option to prevent output of column names.

 ## Unix terminal histograms and bar charts